Link2Let is a leading provider of mid market rent and market rent homes throughout Central Scotland.

 To qualify for MMR, your (gross) annual income should not exceed £47,143.20 per household.
 For properties in Edinburgh, your (gross) annual income should not exceed £45,443 per household.

 All adults who will be residing in the property must provide proof of their income, regardless of whether they will be on the tenancy agreement or not.
 Applicants with family members living in the property, who are not their spouse (for example a child of working age or elderly relative), are only required to provide proof of their income if they are going to be named on the tenancy as a joint tenant.

 As part of the application process, you will be required to provide your most recent three months’ bank statements and payslips.
 These will be used to carry out an affordability assessment, comparing the monthly rent for the property to your monthly income.
 Please note: your application may be affected if your bank statements show evidence of returned or missed payments, unauthorised overdraft usage, debt management programmes, or use of short-term ‘pay-day’ or high interest lending.

-If you would like to be considered for one of our MMR properties, follow the steps below:
+If you would like to be considered for Link2Let mid-market or market rent property, follow the steps below:

 1. Complete the online application form and send supporting documents

-The first step is to complete the online application form, which can be found by clicking ‘Apply for Mid-Market Rent property’ in the blue box at the top right-hand side of the property advert.
+The first step is to complete the online application form, which can be found by clicking ‘Apply for a Link2Let property’ in the blue box at the top right-hand side of the property advert.
 See here for our list of available properties.

 To support your application, you are required to provide: